-Copy the generated mini-game rpk file (located in the dist directory of the OPPO minigame project's quickgame directory) to the
+Copy the generated mini-game rpk file to the

 After the build is complete, the subpackage directory is in the

-In this case, you need to create a new subPkg directory in the sdcard directory of the Android device, and then copy the .rpk file in the
+In this case, you need to create a new subPkg directory in the internal storage directory of the OPPO phone, and then copy the .rpk file in the

 Then switch to the Package Load section of Mini Game Debugger, click Refresh at the top right to see the game name of the subpackage, click Second Open to use the same as the normal packaged rpk.

-/sdcard/subPkg/ directory of Android devices, and non-subpackage rpk needs to be copied to the
+subPkg directory of the OPPO phone's internal storage, and non-subpackage rpk needs to be copied to the

-/sdcard/games/ directory of Android devices, both of which cannot be mixed.
+games directory of the OPPO phone's internal storage, both of which cannot be mixed.

 For more information, please refer to the OPPO Mini Game - Subpackage [cn] documentation.